jsiegenthaler/homebridge-eosstb/README.md

 * **Powerful Key Macros**: You can program key macros to control your set-top box.
 Key macros are powerful ways of accessing any content such as radio channels that cannot be accessed directly via a channel number.

-* **Siri Support** You can control your box with Siri (to the extent of what Apple Siri supports).
+* **Siri Support** You can control your set-top box with Siri (to the extent of what Apple Siri supports).

-* **Shortcuts Support** You can read and control your box with Shortcuts and HomeKit automations (to the extent of what Apple supports), allowing you to control switch-on and channel selection in Home Automations, Shortcuts and Personal Automations.
+* **Shortcuts Support** You can read and control your set-top box with Shortcuts and HomeKit automations (to the extent of what Apple supports), allowing you to control switch-on and channel selection in Home Automations, Shortcuts and Personal Automations, as well as read a lot of status information from your set-top box.

 * **Synchronised Set-Top Box Name**: Changing the name of the set-top box in the Home app changes it on the TV and backend systems in real time, and vice-versa.
 No reboot required.
 You can turn off the sync if desired in the config.